pyralog/pyralog/PAPER.md

 - **Availability**: No single point of failure; any coordinator can serve requests
 - **Ordering**: IDs are only globally ordered at millisecond granularity (good enough for most use cases)

 For applications requiring global ordering at microsecond granularity, traditional consensus may still be necessary.
-However, most distributed systems operate at millisecond or coarser granularity, making DLog's approach widely applicable.
+However, most distributed systems operate at millisecond or coarser granularity, making Pyralog's approach widely applicable.

 ### 12.3 Per-Record CopySet Considerations

 LogDevice pioneered per-record CopySet replication for maximum load distribution.
-DLog extends this with leader-as-coordinator mode.
+Pyralog extends this with leader-as-coordinator mode.

 **Benefits at Scale**:
 - Uniform load distribution across 100+ storage nodes